svelte-librarian/sv-use/packages/website/src/lib/docs/core/sensors/has-left-page/index.md

----
-slug: "has-left-page"
-title: "hasLeftPage"
+# hasLeftPage

-description: "Reactive value that tracks whether the mouse has left the page or not."
+Reactive value that tracks whether the mouse has left the page or not.
-category: "sensors"
----